 - back pain accompanied by fever

-- birth defects affecting the spine
+- birth defects affecting your spine

-- injury to the lower spine
+- injury to your lower spine

 - persistent or severe lower back pain